TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 * Copy of verification by the Ministry of Culture of documentation related to film, broadcast, or pop music.
 {{< /accordion >}}

-### Handicraft
+### 5. Handicraft

-{{< accordion title="Previously awarded in nationally or internationally recognized competition relevant to handicraft." suffix="1." bottomless="true" >}}
+{{< accordion title="Previously awarded in nationally or internationally recognized competition relevant handicraft." suffix="1." bottomless="true" >}}

 * Nationally or internationally recognized competitions: Talente Munich; ITAMI International Craft Exhibition; International Ceramics Competition Mino, Japan; Faenza Prize; Cheongju International Craft Biennale; and other competitions acknowledged of by the MOC.
 {{< /accordion >}}

-{{< accordion title="Previously recognized as preserver of handicraft techniques by nationally or internationally recognized organization or foreign government." suffix="2." bottomless="true" >}}
+{{< accordion title="Previously recognized as preserver handicraft techniques by nationally or internationally recognized organization or foreign government." suffix="2." bottomless="true" >}}

 * Nationally or internationally recognized organization: The World Crafts Council, UNESCO, or other international organizations, as well as organizations acknowledged of by the MOC.
 {{< /accordion >}}

-{{< accordion title="Other individuals reviewed and validated by the Ministry of Culture." suffix="3." bottomless="true" >}}
+{{< accordion title="Have obtained an important handicraft patent (must be verified by the competent authority)." suffix="3." bottomless="true" >}}

-* Proof of accomplishments in Handicraft acknowledged by the MOC.
+* Documentation concerning important handicraft patents obtained within the past 10 years must be appended.
 {{< /accordion >}}

+{{< accordion title="In addition to professional handicraft certification, experience working on corporate R&D on handicraft done with a grant from or in cooperation with the government of Taiwan or another country." suffix="4." bottomless="true" >}}
+* Certification of professional abilities in a handicraft.
+* Documentation or other information concerning involvement in corporate R&D projects done with a grant from or in cooperation with the government of Taiwan or other countries.
+(Note: “Domestic” in the aforementioned indicates participating in the Small Business Innovation Research Program or winning the Business Startup Award run by the Ministry of Economic Affairs, etc. Foreign awards will be approved of on a case-by-case basis.)
+{{< /accordion >}}

+{{< accordion title="Other individuals reviewed and validated by the Ministry of Culture." suffix="5." bottomless="true" >}}
+* Proof of accomplishments in a handicraft acknowledged by the MOC.
+{{< /accordion >}}

-### Cultural Administration
+### 6. Cultural Administration

 {{< accordion title="Previously serving in culture and arts department of domestic or foreign government, or culture and arts institutions established by law or as expert or researcher, having culture and arts portfolio with outstanding performance in addition." suffix="1." bottomless="true" >}}